Share this article

 Pet sitting in Nelson is basically a cheat code for seeing the town right.
 You’ve got a built-in local (with paws), a reason to explore the trails, and zero pressure to rush around like a tourist.
 Here's how to make the most of your time in Nelson with your new furry friend.

+• Explore Nelson through house sitting.
 If you’re house sitting in Nelson, you’re doing it right.
-You’re a ten-minute walk from the lake, a five-minute drive from forest trails, and likely staying in a home that feels like a proper retreat.
-It’s a chance to live slow and experience one of BC’s most dog-forward towns like a local.
+You’re a ten-minute walk from the lake, a five-minute drive from forest trails, and staying in a real home with an adorable pet that'll have you feeling like a true local.
+Click below to find out how it works.

 Finding a house sit